DarienLibrary/website_content/content/book_a_librarian/book-librarian.md

-Do you have a ....

-Darien residents, people who work in Darien full-time, and Friends of the Library who have donated $300 or more are eligible for in-depth computer help!
+Our librarians are available to help you with in-depth research questions and tech help.
 Just fill out the form below and we'll be in touch to arrange your one-on-one session.

+[SNIPPET FOR THREE TIERS]

 Form Fields: